AroojJanjua/GIT-BAC/README.md

 # GIT-BAC
-just want to learn how it's work oky everything is under control
+just want to learn how it's work <br>
+oky everything is under control